nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/customer-settings.md

 ![customerformfields](_static/customer-settings/customersettings5.png)

 * **'Gender' enabled**
+* **'Neutral' option enabled**.
+If this option is enabled, you will be able to specify one of three gender options: - Male, female, neutral (as per German laws).
 * **'First name' enabled**.
 When enabled, you can also decide whether this field should be required.
 * **'Last name' enabled**.
 When enabled, you can also decide whether this field should be required.
 * **'Date of Birth' enabled.** When enabled, you can also decide whether this field should be required and enter a minimum allowed age (for example, to ensure that a customer is above 18).